 What is hybrid cloud?

 Cloud is not an all or nothing proposition, which is why a hybrid cloud approach makes sense.
-Hybrid cloud allows organizations to leverage the right resource at the right time across on-prem infrastructure, private cloud, public cloud and multiple clouds.
+Hybrid cloud allows organizations to leverage the right resource at the right time across on premises infrastructure, private cloud, public cloud and multiple clouds.
 This allows organizations to run the applications and data on the best platform and then scale and span the processing between them, all while minimizing security risks.

 What is a multi-cloud strategy and is it part of a hybrid cloud strategy?

 A multi-cloud approach is when applications are being deployed across two or more cloud platforms.
 This approach offers organizations an avenue to avoid being locked into doing business with just one vendor.
 A single vendor approach can put organizations at risk of falling prey to unpredictable changes in service or price increases.
 By diversifying and leveraging multiple cloud providers, organizations have more choice as to where they run their workloads.
 In the event of a breach, a multi-cloud approach can also help prevent large scale data loss since the information is spread out across several different platforms.
-A multi-cloud approach can fold in to a hybrid cloud strategy nicely with on-prem, private cloud, public and multi-cloud environments all working together to provide a seamless user experience.
+A multi-cloud approach can fold in to a hybrid cloud strategy nicely with on premises, private cloud, public and multi-cloud environments all working together to provide a seamless user experience.

 A hybrid cloud approach is efficient and risk-adverse